dev-ahmedhany/alx-low_level_programming/0x01-variables_if_else_while/README.md

 julien@ubuntu:~/0x01$
 ```

-## 11. The success combination in business is: Do what you do better... and: do more of what you do...
+## 11. The success combination in business is: Do what you do better... and: do more of what you do

 Write a program that prints all possible different combinations of three digits.